This Bed We Made Review

 This Bed We Made, PC, Review, Puzzle Board, Gameplay, Screenshots

-Rather than This Bed, We Made telling the audience exactly what happened; the player is asked to work out much of it themselves.
+Rather than This Bed, We Made tells the audience exactly what happened, and the player is asked to work out much of it themselves.
 This storytelling technique is incredibly excellent; it respects the player's intelligence and adds a lot to the gameplay as they are wonderfully interlinked.

 Beyond the great storytelling, the character development is really well done.
-Every character feels fleshed out, with an interesting backstory as well as choices Sophie can make that also affect their fate.
+Every character feels fleshed out, with an interesting backstory and choices Sophie can make that also affect their fate.
 The fondness players will feel for the characters is helped by the fantastic voice acting and how relatable most of them feel.
 With real-world problems and nosiness, we all feel being satiated by the constant snooping.
-Every character, particularly Sophie, Beth and Andrew, feels like real people.
+Every character, particularly Sophie, Beth, and Andrew, feels like real people.

 Later, in This Bed We Made, the game appears to take a drastic turn.
 Beware of spoilers ahead; while this review will go into little details, a moment near the end of the game will be referenced.
 After finally discovering the motives of all the guests Sophie has been snooping on, the maid leaves one of the rooms to find a gruesome sight.
 A trail of blood leads to the elevator, and the doors are attempting to close but can't because the body of a guest is in the way.
 It is then down to the player to decide if they wish to tamper with evidence or will let the police solve the mystery on their own.